lostjared/Acid.Cam.v2.Qt/README.md

 	$ make -j4

-If you are using a high resolution the program outputs very high quality video.
+If you are using a high resolution the program outputs very high bitrate for MPEG-4.
 To be able to play it back you can load it into Final Cut and export as H.264, use Handbrake to lower the bitrate, or use ffmpeg.
 The command I use to compress 4K Acid Cam videos is:

     $ ffmpeg -i "input.file.mp4" -c:v libx265 -tag:v hvc1 -crf 18 output.file.mp4